-A provision of law known as the New Jersey "Cap Law" (N.J.S.A.
+A provision of law known as the New Jersey "CAP Law" (N.J.S.A.
 40A:4-45.1 et seq.) imposes limitations on increases in municipal appropriations subject to various exceptions.
 The payment of debt service is an exception from this limitation.
-The Cap formula is somewhat complex, but basically, it permits a municipality to increase its overall appropriations by the lesser of 2.5% or the "cost-of-living adjustment".
+The CAPformula is somewhat complex, but basically, it permits a municipality to increase its overall appropriations by the lesser of 2.5% or the "cost-of-living adjustment".
 The cost-of-living adjustment is the rate of annual percentage increase, rounded to the nearest one-half percent, in the Implicit Price Deflator for State and Local Government purchases of goods and services computed by the U.S. Department of Commerce.
-Exceptions to the limitations imposed by the Cap Law also exist for other things including capital expenditures; extraordinary expenses approved by the Local Finance Board for implementation of an interlocal services agreement; expenditures mandated as a result of certain emergencies; and certain expenditures for services mandated by law.
+Exceptions to the limitations imposed by the CAP Law also exist for other things including capital expenditures; extraordinary expenses approved by the Local Finance Board for implementation of an interlocal services mandated by law.
 Counties are also prohibited from increasing their tax levies by more than the lesser of 2.5% or the full membership of the governing body may increase appropriations up to 3.5% over the prior years' tax levy in years when the cost-of-living adjustment is 2.5% or less.